Hastert was the representative for Illinois’s 14th congressional district and was a Republican. He served from 1987 to 2007.

 Hastert sponsored bills primarily in these issue areas:

-Government Operations and Politics (19%) Armed Forces and National Security (19%) International Affairs (13%) Crime and Law Enforcement (13%) Social Welfare (9%) Civil Rights and Liberties, Minority Issues (9%) Transportation and Public Works (9%) Economics and Public Finance (9%)
+Armed Forces and National Security (19%) Government Operations and Politics (19%) International Affairs (12%) Crime and Law Enforcement (12%) Commerce (9%) Social Welfare (9%) Civil Rights and Liberties, Minority Issues (9%) Transportation and Public Works (9%)

 - H.Res.
 594 (109th): Honoring the 50th anniversary of the Honorable John D. Dingell’s service in …